WebriQHQ/webriqpage-webfactories1/posts/benchmark-for-e-commerce-success.md

 Here are two obvious facts:

-* Once you cross the threshold into nine steps, you’re sunk.
-* A two-step process has the highest usability score.
-But as long as you’re keeping it between two and six steps, you should be fine.
+<ol><li>Once you cross the threshold into nine steps, you’re sunk.</li><li>A two-step process has the highest usability score.
+But as long as you’re keeping it between two and six steps, you should be fine.</li></ol>

 If you simplify the checkout process for your customers, you will inevitably improve your conversions.
 People crave simplicity in every facet of life — e-commerce shopping carts included.
 Keep things simple, and you’ll keep things humming right along.

-##### **You should provide Help at check-out**
+**You should provide Help at check-out**

 Lots of e-commerce sites are great about providing help.
 They feature popups, live chat, and plenty of invitations for a user to get answers to their questions.
 Some, they’re being so helpful, it becomes over-the-top annoying.